northbrookjs/northbrook/README.md

 on a previously unrelease scoped package will fail since it is not run with `--access=public`

+`--skip-login` - Right before running `npm publish` release will ask you to login to your npm user account, this will skip that action.

+#### **northbrook run <script>**

+Like `npm run <script>` but defined inside of your northbrook.json.
+Extremely useful when combined with the extends option.
+This will allow you to reuse scripts across projects by simply installing a package from NPM!

 #### **northbrook exec [command...]**

 > $ nb exec -- cat package.json